 Compatibility issues arise when you try to use your wallet with a cryptocurrency it’s not designed for.
 For instance, if you try to use Litecoins with Bitcoin Core, it will not work.

-You might also experience issues due to incompatible scripts during customization.
-This happens if you use a script that’s incompatible with the core wallet’s built-in scripting language.
+You might also encounter issues with incompatible scripts during customization.
+That happens if you use a script that’s incompatible with the core wallet’s built-in scripting language.

 There are many core wallets for different cryptocurrencies.
-These include Bitcoin Core for bitcoin, Litecoin Core for Litecoin, Dogecoin Core for Dogecoin, etc. Overall, they provide an excellent way to store cryptocurrencies.
+These include Bitcoin Core for Bitcoin, Litecoin Core for Litecoin, Dogecoin Core for Dogecoin, and so on.
+Overall, they provide an excellent way to store cryptocurrencies.

 Due to their technical requirements, they are a popular option among enthusiasts who know how to navigate the worlds of crypto and blockchain.
 But even with the right knowledge, it’s not uncommon to run into issues with your core wallet.